atan4583/dand-project-portfolio/README.md

 > * Produce a 300-600 word written report with brief description of the wrangling efforts, frame it as an internal document.
 Create another 250-word-minimum written report to communicate the insights and displays the visualization(s) produced from the wrangled data.
 Frame it as an external document, like a blog post or magazine article
 >
 >
-> * Tool used: Jupter Notebook (Python)
+> * Tool: Jupter Notebook (Python)
 >
 >
-> * Programming libraries used: panda, numpy, matplotlib, seaborn, tweepy, json, requests
+> * Programming library: panda, numpy, matplotlib, seaborn, tweepy, json, requests
 >
 >
 > * Artifact: